sparkfun/qwiic_micropressure_py/README.md

 ## About the Package

-This python package enables the user to access the features of the MICROPRESSURE via a single Qwiic cable.
+This python package enables the user to access the features of the micropressure sensor via a single Qwiic cable.
 This includes reading pressure in Pa, reading pressure in Torr, reading pressure in Atm and more.
 The capabilities of the MICROPRESSURE are each demonstrated in the included examples.

 New to qwiic?
 Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).